binbard/cpp-virus/README.md

 There are two viruses made for fun in c++

 - ### Random Clicks Virus [fake virus] :
-  This virus made for fun clicks randomly almost everywhere.
+  This virus made for fun clicks randomly almost everywhereeee.
   I suggest not to try this :)

 - ### Nonstop Virus:
-  This was accidently created by me while working on something.
-Though it was more a bug to my program.
-I corrected my program and forgot to save  the bug's code.
-So its source is not available; Sorry :(
+  This was accidently created by me while working on something and I fixed that.
+So its source is not available;

 ----------------------------------------------------------------------------------